 Whether new or experienced, participants in strong mentorship programs have reported that adding to their skill set is one of the most rewarding benefits.
 Mentees have detailed improvements in the areas of time management, research/scholarship, and commitment to the profession (Bean et al., 2014).

-And mentors have revealed that serving as role models, advocates, and guides has improved their time management, collaboration, communications, and listening skills.
+And mentors have revealed that serving as role models, advocates, and guides have improved their time management, collaboration, communications, and listening skills.

 9. Retention Rates